This country-specific Q&A provides an overview of Environment laws and regulations applicable in France.

 Regarding land sale, article L. 514-20 of the environment code sets the obligation to disclose the existence of certain classified activities and the impacts of such activities.
 There is a general obligation of information for all the other sales.

-Environmental due diligence is becoming frequent in transactions involving a classified facility as it is the only method to check the regulatory compliance (classified facilities, waste, contaminated land and pollution, asbestos) and the liabilities issues.
+Environmental due diligence is becoming frequent in transactions involving a classified facility as it is the only method to check the regulatory compliance and the liabilities issues.
 To avoid disputes during or after the due diligence, it is highly recommended to call in a law firm specialised in environmental matters.

 What environmental risks can be covered by insurance in your jurisdiction, and what types of environmental insurance policy are commonly available?
 Is environmental insurance regularly obtained in practice?